Kathleen Falk: Later career

 In October 2010, Falk announced that she would step down midway through her fourth term as county executive in April 2011, citing an interest in contributing to public policy in a new way.
 She formally resigned at 8 am on December 21, 2010, in order to trigger a special election.
 Dane County Board of Supervisors chair Scott McDonell became acting County Executive, and appointed Jamie Kuhn to serve as the Interim County Executive starting January 7, 2011, after confirmation by the full board, to serve until the special election.
 Joe Parisi won the election on April 5, 2011, and on April 19 succeeded her as Dane County Executive.
 Her tenure as county executive was the longest in the office's history.

 U.S. Department of Health & Human Services (2013–2017)

 In September 2013, U.S. Department of Health and Human Services Secretary Kathleen Sebelius appointed Falk to serve as DHHS's Region V Director.
 Region V encompasses a six-state area that includes Indiana, Illinois, Michigan, Minnesota, Ohio and Wisconsin.

 Recognition

-Falk has received awards and recognition from environmental groups, business interests, women's organizations, LGBT equality activists, advocates for the disabled, conservation groups, the American Legion and domestic violence support groups.
+Falk has received awards and recognition from environmental groups, business interests, women's organizations, LGBT equality activists, disability rights advocates, conservation groups, the American Legion and domestic violence support groups.

 In 2014, the Dane County Board and County Executive named a wildlife area along the Sugar River the Falk-Wells Sugar River Wildlife Area for Falk and her chief of staff, Topf Wells, in recognition of their commitment to preserving the county's natural resources.

 Falk was inducted into the Wisconsin Conservation Hall of Fame in 2022.